SLiV9/penne/README.md

 }
 ```

-In order to keep backward jumps isolated and easy to find, `loop` can only appears as the last statement in a block.

 ### Views

-Function arguments other than pointers (see below), primitives and words are passed as a view.
+Function arguments such as arrays and structs are passed as a view.
 For arrays this means an array view (or "slice") is created and passed into the function.
 Array views remember the length of their array, which can be accessed with the length operation `|x|`.

 ```
 fn foo()